Introduction

 desktop management system used by SuSE (Similar to the Windows Control Panel).
 (2007)

-Mepis, a very nice desktop distribution (one of our favorites).
+Mepis, a very nice desktop distribution (one of my favourites, now MXLinux).
 Like Ubuntu, both a

 live distro (running the whole OS from a CD) that can also be installed permanently to